couchbaselabs/couchbase-azure/README.md

 **Azure VM Config Settings:**
 ````
-    region: region for the setup. default is us-west
+    region: _region for the setup. default is us-west_
     image_name: VM image to use. default is classic ubuntu 14.04
     account: your azure account
-    subscription_id: azure subscription id. if you don't know your subscription id, use "azure login -u account" +  "azure account show" to get  account and subscriptionid
+    subscription_id: azure subscription id. if you don't know your subscription id, use "azure login -u account" +
+    "azure account show" to get  account and subscriptionid
     auth_cert_public: auth public key. use ssh-keygen to generate the keys - public and private keys
     auth_cert_private: auth private key.
     vm_name_prefix: vm name prefix
     vm_admin_account_name: vm administrator account name
-    vnet_name: virtual network name for the couchbase server subnmet. virtual network allows private IPs in a single to be used for efficient network communication.
+    vnet_name: virtual network name for the couchbase server subnet. vnet setup is done for network communication efficiency.
+    virtual network gets  private IPs in a single subnet for all nodes.
 ````
 **Misc Setting**
 ````
-remove_known_hosts: 1 to remove ~/.ssh/known_hosts file. script uses ssh to connect to newly provisioned nodes. known hosts file can throw warnings and errors under repeated runs. remove known_hosts to prevent warnings and errors when connecting to vms.
+    remove_known_hosts: 1 to remove ~/.ssh/known_hosts file. script uses ssh to connect to newly provisioned nodes.
+    known hosts file can throw warnings and errors under repeated runs. remove known_hosts to prevent warnings and
+    errors when connecting to vms.
 ````